UX research methods: key factors for product managers to consider

 - Challenges: Logistically complex and resource-intensive, but invaluable for nuanced insights.

-b) Definition phase: structuring insights
+b) Definition phase: Structuring insights

 Once you’ve gathered raw data, this phase focuses on organizing findings to define your target users and product goals.